-Firebird 2 implements a new use of the DISTINCT keyword allowing you to perform (in)equality tests that take NULL into account.
+Firebird 2 and above implement a new use of the DISTINCT keyword allowing you to perform (in)equality tests that take NULL into account.
 The semantics are as follows:

-- Two expressions are DISTINCT if they have different values or if one is NULL and the other isn't; - They are NOT DISTINCT if they have the same value or if both are NULL.
+- Two expressions are DISTINCT if they have different values or if one is NULL and the other isn't; - They are NOT DISTINCT if they have the same value or if they are both NULL.